Skip to content

 )

-Part 2: Production Deployment Essentials (25 minutes)
+Part 2: Production Deployment Essentials - Going Live Without Going Down

 File: src/session10/deployment/docker_config.py - Docker configuration